Conor Moynagh: Independent.ie GAA Rising Star Awards

 On 20 February 2016, Moynagh was again at centre-back for his second consecutive Sigerson final, as DCU sought to defend their crown in Jordanstown, this time against UCD.
 Moynagh scored a goal from a second half penalty but UCD edged out the holders in a tactical encounter played in difficult conditions on a 0–10 to 2–2 scoreline, seeing UCD Captain, Jack McCaffrey raise the Sigerson Cup.

 Moynagh would again be selected on the Rising Stars/Sigerson All-Stars Team of the year for the 2015–16 season following DCU's Ryan Cup and Sigerson Cup final appearances – once again at the Centre-Back position.

 During his University years, Moynagh spent time in the US, in Boston, on a GAA sanctioned transfer playing with the Cork Boston and later the Wolfe Tones GAA Club (2012 and 2015 respectively), contesting the Boston GAA Senior Football Final in 2015.

-Conor Moynagh Graduated from DCU with his primary degree in Sports Science and Health – BSc(Hon) – in 2016, and would pursue his early professional career in Digital Commerce – working in Ireland (Dublin) and New Zealand (Auckland).
+Conor Moynagh Graduated from DCU with his primary degree in Sports Science and Health – BSc(Hon) – in 2016, and pursued his early professional career in Digital Commerce – working in Ireland (Dublin) and New Zealand (Auckland).

 Inter-county

 Minor

 Conor Moynagh was a three-year County Minor with Cavan, being selected in 2008 from an U16 Development Squad by the then Cavan Minor Manager, Michael (Mickey) Graham.

 In his third year as a minor, on 17 July 2011, Moynagh started for the Cavan minor team at Centre-Back in the Ulster final against Armagh.
 In a close-run final, Cavan were winners on a 0–12 to 1–6 scoreline, with Moynagh selected as the Irish Times Man of the Match in the Final – securing Cavan's first Ulster Minor title in 37 years.

-The Belfast Telegraph wrote: "Behind by four points at the break, the Cavan boys seemed to be out of the contest as they failed to score in the second quarter, but they were much the better side in the second half as Conor Moynagh drove them forward from centre back with a brilliant individual display to lift the minor title for the first time since 1974."
+The Belfast Telegraph wrote: "Behind by four points at the break, the Cavan boys seemed to be out of the contest as they failed to score in the second quarter, but they were much the better side in the second half as Conor Moynagh drove them forward from centre back with a brilliant individual display to lift the minor title for the first time since 1974".